a327ex/old_site/blog/game-ideas.md

 ### Characters

-* Vagrant: shoots an ethereal projectile at any nearby enemy that deals physical and magical damage, medium range
+* Vagrant: shoots a projectile at any nearby enemy, medium range
-* Scout: throws a knife at any nearby enemy that deals physical damage and chains, small range
+* Scout: throws a knife at any nearby enemy that chains, small range
 * Cleric: heals every unit when any one drops below 50% HP
-* Swordsman: deals physical damage in an area around the unit, small range
+* Swordsman: deals damage in an area around the unit, small range
 * Archer: shoots an arrow at any nearby enemy in front of the unit, long range
-* Wizard: shoots a projectile at any nearby enemy and deals AoE magical damage on contact, small range
+* Wizard: shoots a projectile at any nearby enemy and deals AoE damage on contact, small range

 ### Synergies

 * Ranger: yellow, buff attack speed
 * Warrior: orange, buff attack damage
 * Healer: green, buff healing effectiveness
-* Mage: blue, debuff enemy magic resistance
+* Mage: blue, debuff enemy defense
 * Cycler: purple, buff cycle speed

 ### Stats

-All units have the following stats:

 * HP
 * Damage
-* Attack speed
-* Armor
-* Magic resistance
-* Cycle speed
+* Attack speed: stacks additively, starts at 1 and capped at minimum 0.125s or +300%
+* Defense: if defense >= 0 then dmg_m = 100/(100+defense) else dmg_m = 2-100/(100-defense)
+* Cycle speed: stacks additively, starts at 2 and capped at minimum 0.5s or +300%

 <br>